MaximilianoTRZ/omdb_api_java_app/README.md

 2. From the above list, the user has the option to select the complete information of a chosen movie or TV show.
 3. The user has an option to obtain movies with a specific name and range of years.
 As a result, it lists the found movies with their name and release year.

+## Requirements

+- Java Development Kit (JDK) version 11 or higher should be installed on the system.
+- Maven build tool version 3.3.0 or higher should be installed on the system.
+- An internet connection is required to download dependencies specified in the pom.xml file from the Maven Central Repository.
+- The application requires access to the OMDB API.
+Therefore, an API key must be obtained from http://www.omdbapi.com/ and exported as an environment variable named "API_KEY".
+- Clone the source code from this repository.
+- The dependencies specified in the pom.xml file must be resolved and downloaded by Maven.
+This can be done by navigating to the root directory of the project and executing the command ```mvn clean install``` in the terminal.
+- The jar file with dependencies can be created running the command ```mvn clean compile assembly:single```

 ## How to Use the Application
+After the dependencies are downloaded, the application can be executed by navigating to the directory containing the jar file and running the command ```java -jar <jar-file-name>```.
 To use the application, execute the JAR file and follow the instructions displayed in the console.
+Alternatively, the application can be run using the Maven command ```mvn exec:java -Dexec.mainClass=org.app.Main```.

 ### Options Menu
 First, you will see an options menu as following: